J Exchange Visitor Health Insurance Requirements

 Failure to Maintain Health Insurance

-Willful failure on the part of the Exchange Visitor and/or any J-2 dependents to maintain the required insurance will result in the termination of your J program.
+Willful failure on the part of the Exchange Visitor and/or any J-2 dependents to maintain the required insurance will result in the termination of J status.

 Johns Hopkins Student & Fellow Insurance Information